High School Development

 • Write Letter of Continuing Interest for schools where deferred or waitlisted

-• Make a decision!
+• Make a decision & complete final logistics

 Eleventh Grade